Vasalemma

 Vasalemma is a small borough (alevik) in Harju County, northwestern Estonia.
-As of 2011 Census, the settlement's population was 879, of which the Estonians were 711 (80.9%).
+As of the 2011 census, the settlement's population was 879, of which the Estonians were 711 (80.9%).

 Vasalemma has a station on the Elron western route.

 Vasalemma Manor

 Vasalemma (Wassalem) estate was founded in 1825 and in 1890-93 the present manor house was erected by Baltic German landowner Eduard von Baggehufwudt.
 The architect was Konstantin Wilcken, who designed the house in a bare limestone neo-Gothic style.
 Several interior details have survived from this period, such as wainscoting, coffered ceilings and pig-iron ovens.